tgujar/hash/README.md

 ## Architecture
 We divided the project into four main parts: Parser, Evaluator, History, and the REPL.

+* Syntax
+The Hash language which we implemented for the shell supports `Variables` of type Integers and Doubles (hereafter referred to as Nums), Strings and Booleans.

+The syntax supports the following operations
+- Binary operations
+    - `+` This operation is supported by Strings, Integers and Doubles.
+For Strings the behaviour is same as that of comcatenation.
+For Nums the behaviour is same as that expected for numbers.
+The evaluator imlicitly converts to a Double if the Nums types are mixed.
+    - `-, *, /` These operations are only supported by Nums and behave in the way which is expected for numbers.
+Integers are implicitly promoted to Doubles when the input types are mixed.
+Division always produces a Double.
+    - `and, or` The operations are only supported by Booleans and perform Boolean `and` and `or` respectively.
+    - `<=, <, >=, >, ==` All types support comparison operators.
+For strings comparison is performed based on lexical ordering.

+    For numeric operations precedence is followed based on the BODMAS ordering.

+- Prefix operations
+    - `not` Negates a Boolean
+    - `+` Identity function for Nums
+    - `-` Negates the value of a Num

+- Expressions
+    In Hash an expression can be a `Variable`, a `Value`, or an prefix or binary operation acting on two `Variables`

+- Statements
+    The following statements types are supported `if..else`, `while`, `assignment operation`, `echo` (print to terminal), `skip`(NOP).
+    Additionally we have syntax for calling scripts written in Hash using `hash someFile.hash`.

+    The language also supports scoping where a `block`({}), `while` and `if..else` have their own scope. `flags` passed to the `assignment operation` determine if the variable in the global scope or the local scope is to be set.

+    **Note:** Changes made to variable inside a scope **Does Not** affect their value outside the local scope, if appropriate `flag` is not passed.

+    **Sequence of statements MUST be delimited by a ";" character**

+    E.g Hash script

+    ```
+    set X 10;
+    set Y 3;
+    set Z 0;
+    while $X > 0 {
+        echo "Hello world";
+        hash "test/test2.hash";
+        set -g X $X - 1;
+    };
+    echo $X;
+    ```

 * Parser
     - Core Design